yattee/yattee/README.md

 ### Features in development
 * New player component with custom controls, gestures and support for 4K playback

-You can leave your feedback in [discussion on v1.4.alpha.4 release](https://github.com/yattee/yattee/discussions/132) or join [Matrix Channel](https://matrix.to/#/#yattee:matrix.org) for a chat.
+You can leave your feedback in [discussions](https://github.com/yattee/yattee/discussions) or join [Matrix Channel](https://matrix.to/#/#yattee:matrix.org) for a chat.
 Thanks!

 ### Availability
 || Invidious | Piped |